1932 Democratic Party presidential primaries

-From March 8 to May 20, 1932, voters of the Democratic Party chose its nominee for president in the 1932 United States presidential election.
+From March 8 to May 20, 1932, voters and members of the Democratic Party elected delegates to the 1932 Democratic National Convention for the purpose of nominating a candidate for president in the 1932 United States presidential election.
 New York Governor Franklin D. Roosevelt was selected as the nominee through a series of primary elections and caucuses culminating in the 1932 Democratic National Convention held from June 27 to July 2, 1932, in Chicago, Illinois.